a-sit-plus/wallet-issuing-backend/README.md

 Alternatively, the client may call `GET /authn/devicebinding/challenge` to receive a valid challenge (again, Base64-encoded) in the response body.

+Note that clients can call this endpoint without additional authentication when including the `X-Auth-Token` from a (successfully completed) device binding process.

 The client needs to build a JWS with the `challenge` in the payload and its device binding certificate in the `x5c` header (newlines for display purposes only):

 ```